manavgondalia/Sorted/README.md

 # Visualising sorting algorithms using Python and Matplotlib

-Seeing various sorting algorithms like Insertion sort, Selection sort and other sorting algorithms in action using matplotlib library of Python.
+Seeing various sorting algorithms like Insertion sort and more in action using Matplotlib library of Python.

 ## Run Locally